 The Society of Women Engineers is the world's largest advocate for women in engineering and technology with a community of over 40,000 professional and collegiate members.

-Any student 13 or older can become a SWENexter.
+Who can join SWENext?
+Any student 13 or older can join SWENext and become a SWENexter.
 For those younger than 13, a parent will need to be the primary contact.
-Learn more about SWENext membership benefits below.
+Although our program focuses on girls, all students are encouraged to get involved.
+Learn more about the SWENext membership benefits below.

 - Empower females under the age of 18 to prepare for careers in engineering and technology.